 How to Tell If We Are in a Bear Market or a Bull Market

 A bear market is when the price of an investment falls at least 20% or more from its 52-week high.
-For example, the Dow Jones Industrial Average hit its record high of 26,828.39 on October 3, 2018.
-If it fell 20% to 21,462.71, it would be in a bear market.
+For example, when the Dow Jones Industrial Average fell to 23,553.22 on March 11, 2020, we entered a bear market, because that was more than 20% lower than the Dow's most recent 52-week high of 29,551.42.